Illuminating science since 2003

 — Ken Jennings, author of Maphead and host of Jeopardy!

-When humans settle in an area, it is deemed, by definition, populated.
-By contrast, the millions of other species we share this planet with have long been viewed as fleeting ephemera, living brief and transitory lives in “uninhabited” wilderness.
+When humans settle an area, it is deemed, by definition, populated.
+By contrast, the millions of other species we share this planet with have long been viewed as ephemera, living transitory lives in “uninhabited” wilderness.

-An instant classic of nature writing, The Hidden Nations of Animals is a breathtaking blueprint for a more expansive view of animalkind, inspired by the profound sense of awe that accompanies an expedition into unknown lands.
+An instant classic of nature writing, The Hidden Nations of Animals is a blueprint for a more expansive view of animalkind.

 The Hidden Nations of Animals shatters the notion that humanity holds a monopoly on civilization.